Spectral methods for wedge and corner flows: The Fourier-Kontorovich-Lebedev integral transform: Introduction

 The leading-order flow behavior both near the corner and in the far field for three-dimensional Stokes flow was characterized by Dauparas and Lauga~\cite{dauparas2018leading, dauparas2018stokes} through the combination of asymptotic expansions with complex analysis.
 Using the method of images, the Green’s function for free-slip boundary conditions on wedges with commensurate opening angles was obtained by Sprenger and Menzel~\cite{sprenger2023microswimming}.
 More recently, the flow induced by a locally applied point torque (rotlet) under no-slip boundary conditions on wedge surfaces was derived by Daddi-Moussa-Ider \textit{et~al.}~\cite{daddi2026hydrodynamic}.
 The study complemented earlier results by Sano and Hasimoto~\cite{sano1978effect} by providing the elements of the rotational mobility of colloidal particles in wedge confinement.
 In a similar vein, the Green’s function for a point source near a wedge was derived by Daddi-Moussa-Ider and Golestanian~\cite{daddi2026toward}, enabling the analysis of self-diffusiophoretic propulsion of a catalytically active particle close to a corner.

 Although the KL transform was historically developed in wave physics, the present review concentrates on its role in viscous flows near wedges and corners.
 We revisit key techniques introduced in earlier works and summarize the solution methodology as adapted to incompressible Stokes flow.
-We focus on the steady Stokes equations, so that time does not explicitly appear in the formulation, allowing the analysis to concentrate on spatial variations of the flow within wedge geometries.
+We focus on the steady Stokes equations, allowing the analysis to concentrate on spatial variations of the flow within wedge geometries.
 Since our approach combines Fourier transforms along the axial direction with the KL transform, we refer to this as the Fourier–Kontorovich–Lebedev (FKL) transform, representing a synthesis of both techniques.

 Our discussion is restricted to systems in which the fluid motion is driven by either a point force or a point torque, and we focus on the physically relevant case of no-slip boundary conditions imposed on the wedge surfaces.
-Other types of boundary conditions can also be analyzed using the same methodological framework presented in this article.
-The goal of this review is to progressively develop the theoretical approach underlying the FKL transform, clarify its practical implementation for wedge geometries, and consolidate existing results in order to provide a coherent foundation for future advances in corner and wedge hydrodynamics.
+Other types of boundary conditions, such as the free-slip condition, can also be analyzed within the same methodological framework presented in this article~\cite{daddi2025proc, daddi2025jelasticity}.
+The purpose of this review is to progressively develop the theoretical approach underlying the FKL transform, clarify its practical implementation for wedge geometries, and consolidate existing results to provide a coherent foundation for future advances in corner and wedge hydrodynamics.
 This review serves as an introductory read for those wishing to explore the modeling of flow problems near wedges and corners, progressively presenting the underlying mathematical framework and methods.

 The remainder of the article is organized as follows.
 In Sec.~\ref{sec:mcgovern_eqns}, we present the equations governing fluid motion and outline the framework used to obtain solutions based on the Papkovich–Neuber representation.
 Section~\ref{sec:fkl} introduces the FKL transform, first by reviewing the relevant properties, and then by representing the solution form in FKL space.
-In Sec.~\ref{sec:solution}, we summarize previously known solutions for a point force and point torque acting in a wedge-shaped geometry for arbitrary orientations.
+In Sec.~\ref{sec:solution}, we summarize previously known solutions for a point force and point torque acting in a wedge-shaped geometry, oriented either parallel or perpendicular to the edge of the wedge.
 Finally, Sec.~\ref{sec:discussion} provides a discussion and concluding remarks.